Stuart Robert Glass: Travels on Foxy Lady

 While living in Darwin, the capital of Australia's Northern Territory, Stuart met New Zealander Kerry George Hamill.
 Glass and Hamill purchased a 28-foot, traditional Malaysian perahu bedar named Foxy Lady.
 Together with Hamill's Australian girlfriend, Gail Colley, Glass and Hamill sailed Foxy Lady north to Timor, and from there to the island of Flores, in eastern Indonesia, then on to Bali.
 At this point, Gail Colley left the boat.
-Jan Seeley crewed with them to Singapore from where they continued to Penang where they were joined others, including Gail Colley and Phillip Parsonson, and they sailed up the Strait of Malacca to the Thai island of Phuket.
-Some time in June 1978—following the departure of Gail Colley—Stuart and Kerry sailed around the tip of the Malaysian peninsula and up to Kuala Terengganu, on Malaysia's eastern coast.
+Jan Seeley crewed with them to Singapore from where they continued to Penang where they were joined by others, including Gail Colley and Phillip Parsonson, and they sailed up the Strait of Malacca to the Thai island of Phuket.
+Some time in June 1978 — following the departure of Gail Colley — Stuart and Kerry sailed around the tip of the Malaysian peninsula and up to Kuala Terengganu, on Malaysia's eastern coast.
 There they met Englishman John Dawson Dewhirst, who joined Foxy Lady on her final sail into Cambodian waters.